Grand Ole Party

 On 2009, Grand Ole Party was rumored to have broken up, which they did..
-Kristin Gundred now performs as "Dee Dee" in the Sub Pop-signed band Dum Dum Girls.
+Kristin Gundred went on to perform as "Dee Dee" in the Sub Pop-signed band Dum Dum Girls.
 John Paul Labno has started new bands The Hot Moon and Mohammed Qiang.

 A poster of the band appears on the wall in a scene of the 2009 film Life During Wartime.

 In August 2011, it was announced that DH records would be releasing an album entitled Under Our Skin on August 30.
 The 12 songs album was recorded in 2009 before the band broke up, and was produced by Ben H. Allen.